appcypher/awesome-wasm-langs/README.md

 * [WebAssembly Language Runtimes](https://github.com/vmware-labs/webassembly-language-runtimes) - up-to-date CPython prebuilt for WASI
 * [gpython](https://github.com/go-python/gpython) - GPython is a Python 3.4 interpreter written in Go "batteries not included".
 Can be used as embedded language in Go programs.
 * [pyjs](https://github.com/emscripten-forge/pyjs) - Python <=> JavaScript bindings using high level embind and pybind11.
 You can try it out [here](https://emscripten-forge.github.io/sample-python-repl/).
+* [pocketpy](https://github.com/pocketpy/pocketpy) - pkpy is a lightweight (~15K LOC of C++ in single header file) Python interpreter for game scripting.
+It's easy to embed, has no external dependencies.
+You can try its REPL out [here](https://pocketpy.dev/static/web/).

 --------------------